thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

       "centroid" # (= UPGMC)
   ),
   unknown_sample_ID_info = NULL,
+  components_to_return = 2, # how many principal components to return
   scale_variance = NULL, ## default = TRUE, except for hclust, then default = FALSE
   na_replacement = c("mean", "none", "zero", "drop"), # default = "mean", this chooses what to do with missing values output_format = c("wide", "long"), # default = "wide", this chooses whether to output a wide or long format